Center for Rational Theology — Belgrade, Serbia

 The Bible is the most compelling and seminal artifact in human possession, and the most mysterious entity ever examined.
 It's immediately familiar to any novice and an inexhaustible enigma to any expert.
 After two thousand years of continued scrutiny, its light still beams brightly and the harder we look the more power it generates.
 It's both serene and wildly violent, both prudent and entirely sexual, both serious and hilarious, both warmly emotional and frigidly logical.

 But most crucially, and unlike most other systems of philosophy and science, the Bible has a heart — a heart that beats within its plots like a blazing kiln, yet naked and without context is so unremarkable that it passes for a mere quip or a chip off a chunk of cheap quartz.
 But that is why it was so easy to hide, and why it was so difficult to find again once it was lost.
 Some call it the Ark of the Covenant.
-Others speak of the Arkenstone, or the Golden Rule or Sacred Heart.
+Others speak of the Arkenstone, or the Golden Rule or Sacred Heart or Omphalos.
 But these are just names of something that can't be named.

 Like the universe, the entire Bible can be compressed into a singularity upon which all lines of human concern converge.
 Without a collective link to this collective heart, humanity will be like the fluffy seeds of a dandelion or the outer shell of a star gone super nova.
 If humanity has a future, the Bible knows how to get there.